sorchowski/odometry/README.md

 # Hardware

 Several Arduino shields are available.
-Each shield contains two LS7366 Quadrature Encoder chips.
+Each shield contains two LS7366 Quadrature Encoder chips for tracking encoder counts.
+Dual JST connectors for 3.3v and 5.0v power are available along with a pair of [I2C qwiic connectors](https://www.sparkfun.com/qwiic).

 The LS7366 chip operates at 5 volts and the accompanying 40 Mhz oscillator also requires 5 volts as well.